 Well designed experiential trips promise deep connection to local culture.
 In the West, it’s easy to see why this is compelling, because it’s been part of the agritourism industry for years.
 Dude ranch vacations were the original American experiential travel adventure.
 In the early 20th century, dude ranches arose in response to the romanticism of the frontier West.
 Over the last century, they’ve remained a compelling way to experience and connect with a Western lifestyle.
 Ranchers remind those of us who tap on the keyboard all day that there is another way to work with your hands.
 Furthermore, after a trail ride or arena lesson it’s easy to be inspired by their deep love for the land and the animals they train.

-Barn Manager Joe Demers hitches the horses during the Friday summer breakfast ride.
+Barn Manager Joe Demers hitches the horses during the Friday summer cowboy breakfast.

 AFAR creator Joe Diaz explained to Fast Company why experiential travel inspired them to start their brand, “Our way of traveling is getting beneath the surface and connecting to a destination by finding the most interesting people.”